 How to Start a Typographers Business

 Opening a typographers business is your ticket to owning a good, stable business as long as you separate yourself from the competition.
-Here are a friendly, comprehensive guide to give you a jump-start on planning for your business.
+Here is a friendly, comprehensive guide to give you a jump-start on planning for your business.

 Thinking about opening a typographers business?
 We tell you what you need to know to get started.